ishugaepov/MLBD/README.md

 [Introduction](/intro/slides)

-### Tool and Systems for Big Data Storage and Processing
+### Tools and Systems for Big Data Storage and Processing
 <details>
   <summary>List of topics</summary>